 The biggest earners are the fixed bonus points deals based on you spending a certain amount of money at Coles.
 These have two major functions for Coles.
 They want you to spend more than your average, and if you've been 'quiet' on your account, they may offer you some incentive to return.
 You can use these factors to your advantage.

 This is when to get a little crafty in the way you spend to the supermarket.
 Each offer is customised to an individual's spending habits and the bonus points can vary widely between offers, from a single 500 Flybuys bonus to 10,000 Flybuys for multi-week bonus offers.
 Your objective here is to spend as little as possible at Coles, on average, when you are not earning bonus points.
-The reason is simple: the weekly average you pay at the register determines how much you'll need to spend to receive the bonus.
+The reason is simple: the weekly average you pay at the register determines how much you'll need to spend to receive the bonus when the new offers are issued in the future.
 They generally make it a little higher than your average to encourage you to purchase more items.
 Two different people may get an offer to earn 1,000 bonus points at the same time.
 But the first person may only need to spend $100 to earn the bonus, while the second needs to spend $300.
 This is because, on average, the first person probably spends around $70-80 a week, while the second spends $200-250.
-By sometimes shopping at Woolworths (or elsewhere), especially if the other supermarket has a points bonus when Coles isn't running one, you trigger two key conditions: it drops your average spend at Coles making it easier to earn bonus points when the offers are sent; and being absent may trigger a bonus points enticement for you to return.
+By sometimes shopping at Woolworths (or elsewhere), especially if the other supermarket has a points bonus when Coles isn't running one, you trigger two key conditions: it drops your average spend at Coles making it easier to earn future bonus points when the offers are sent; and being absent may trigger a bonus points enticement for you to return.

 Additionally by shopping less at Woolworths when you switch back to Coles, it may trigger Woolworths to offer a bonus deal to return to them.
 Playing the supermarkets off against each other can keep generous bonus offers flowing through to you and often this will be much more than if you stayed loyal to one brand.